What is Cash Application Process in Accounting & O2C | Cash Applications

 2. Payments Matched with Invoices

 Automated cash application eliminates manual intervention by matching a large volume of payments and invoices.
 Recent advancements in cash application software resulted in impressive match rates exceeding 90%.

 Where there is a one-to-one match and it is not possible, AI software can determine which invoices are being paid.
 By analyzing potential combinations of invoices and considering the customer’s available credits, the software makes informed decisions.
 In cases where uncertainty remains regarding how to allocate customer payments, software that supports in-platform collaboration offers a convenient solution.
+This feature allows users to leave comments directly on invoices, facilitating communication with colleagues or customers without disrupting workflow.

 Conclusion:

 In conclusion, cash application is a critical process in financial operations that involves matching payments with invoices accurately and efficiently.
-Manual cash application methods can be time-consuming, prone tot errors, and hinder the overall cash flow of a business.
+Manual cash application methods can be time-consuming, prone to errors, and hinder the overall cash flow of a business.
 However, advancements in cash application software and automation have improved the process, allowing for faster and more accurate matching of payments and invoices.

 Automated cash application software can aggregate remittances from various sources, extract relevant data, and normalize irregularly formatted information.
 With AI capabilities, it can even make educated guesses when a one-to-one match is not possible, considering available credits and potential invoice combinations.